adriankarlen/rose-pine.zebar/README.md

 ## Usage

-> NOTE: It replace font with your desired font, I am using Cartograph CF in the picture
+> NOTE: Replace font with your desired font, I am using Cartograph CF in the picture

 ## 📷